Agile Product Management

 Architecture and Technology

 Software architecture is about all important design decisions that are hard to change.
 Architects concentrate on design decisions that have a high impact on the costs of the system.
+Professional architects provide enough documentation to ensure that the architecture is understood and implemented correctly.

 Architecture and design are a continuous process to achieve technical excellence [10, 11].
 Specification by example is a key practice to ensure that the architecture is implemented as designed.
 Automated acceptance tests and continuous delivery are key practices to validate and verify the solution.